PriscilaMonteiro/node-testing2-project/README.md

   You should run: npx gitignore node

 - ✅ Install express, knex, sqlite3 as plain dependencies.
-  you should run : npm i express knex sqlite3
+  you should run : npm i express knex sqlite3 dotenv

 - ✅ Install jest✔️, eslint✔️, nodemon✔️, supertest✔️, cross-env✔️ as dev-dependencies.